KirillDemochkin/kirilldemochkin.github.io/about.md

 Welcome to Casual GAN Papers!
 Hi!

-My name is Kirill, I received an MSc in Data Science from Skoltech, and I love Computer Vision, Deep Learning, and especially GANs.
+My name is Kirill, I am a Skoltech MSc graduate in Data Science, and I love Computer Vision, Deep Learning, and especially GANs.

 I joined Samsung AI Center, Moscow last summer as a research scientist to work on generative computer vision research projects, which are exploding in popularity right now.